Adding and Managing a Regular Switch Configuration Profile

 Note: If ARP Inspection is enabled, you must select trusted ports for each deployed switch model on the Trusted Ports page of the wizard.

 5. (Optional) Select IGMP Snooping from the drop-down list.
 The options are NONE, Active, and Passive.
-The switch is disabled by default (drop-down option set to NONE).
+This setting is disabled by default (drop-down option set to NONE).
 If Active or Passive is selected, then the Multicast Version option becomes active.

 6. (Optional) Select Multicast Version from the drop-down list depending on which version is supported by your network and the network devices with which it is compatible.
 The options are Version 2 or Version 3.
 The default value is Version 2.